 UP is working closely together with its neighbours as well as the authorities in the form of the Malaysian Palm Oil Board (MPOB) to achieve positive progress on this concerning issue.
 UP has extended its service to the neighbouring plantations the use of its airstrips for aerial bagworm control and also taking the plantation managers for aerial reconnaissance flights to monitor the extent of bagworm infestations in the region.

 The quantity of agrochemicals (fertilizer nutrients and pesticide/ herbicide) per tonne of oil produced in oil palm cultivation at UP over the last three years remain substantially lower than annual oilseed crops such as soybean, sunflower and rapeseed, a reflection on the resource utilization efficiency of the oil palm crop.

-Pesticide usage in 2020 was slightly higher than 2019 level as a result of higher herbicide and insecticide usage.
-Direct fossil fuel energy consumption was slightly lower in 2020 in comparison to 2019 due to higher crop production.
+Pesticide usage in 2021 was similar to 2020 level in the absence of extreme weather patterns.
+Direct fossil fuel energy consumption was similar in 2021 in comparison to 2020 due to higher crop production.

 Agrochemical and Energy Inputs in the Cultivation of Oil Palm and Other Oilseed Crops

 Biological Control Agents to Substitute for Chemical Insecticides

 Leaf eating pest outbreaks in immature oil palms will need to be treated with insecticides.
 The use of biological insecticides such as Bacillus thuringiensis is encouraged at this young crop stage to minimise collateral damage on beneficial insects in the field as well as to reduce dependency on chemical insecticides.